w3c/wai-tutorials/source/page-structure/sections.html.erb.md

 ### Generic sections

-Other sections of the page can be marked up as `<section>` elements which carry an implicit role of `region` which basically is a generic landmark.
+Other sections of the page can be marked up as `<section>` elements which carry an implicit role of `region` which is a generic landmark.
 Be careful not to overuse it, as it adds a lot of additional “noise” when encountered using a screen reader.
 Use it to group items together.
 It should also always be labeled.

 ### A note on the application role

 The role `application` declares a section as a web application, as opposed to a web document.
-The role of application should only be **used with caution**, as it gives a signal to screen reading software to turn off normal web navigation controls.
+The role of application should be **used with caution**, as it gives a signal to screen reading software to turn off normal web navigation controls.
 Simple widgets should generally not be given the application role, nor should an entire web page be given the application role, unless it is not to be used at all like a web page, and not without much user testing with assistive technology.

 ## Labeling sections

-Especially if there are multiple sections with the same role, like multiple navigation sections or sidebars, it is important to label them by using one of the techniques shown below.
+Labeling sections provides additional information for assistive technology and helps clarify areas of the page.
+This is especially important if there are multiple sections with the same role.

 ### Using `aria-labelledby`

-If a heading or some other text is present that can properly describe the content of a section, it can be referenced by adding an `id` attribute to the heading and using that `id` value as a value of the `aria-labelledby` of the landmark section.
+If a heading or some other text is present that describes the content of a section then add an `id` attribute in the heading and use this as a value for the `aria-labelledby` in the landmark section.

 {::nomarkdown}
 <%= code_start %>